velis74/DynamicForms/README.rst

 * Custom templates whenever & wherever you want them
 * Render to full html or work with dialogs within same page or both at the same time
 * Each form and field have a unique HTML id for easy finding & manipulation
-* Bootstrap 3 & 4 templates, jQuery UI coming soon, easy to make your own or enhance existing
+* Bootstrap 3 & 4 and jQuery UI templates, easy to make your own or enhance existing
 * Support for form validation, will show errors even if they are not tied to a field
 * Convenient JS functions for easier action scripting
 * Progress dialog for long lasting ajax operations